KenanHuang/docker_time_modify/README.md

 [root@b1ad49dbdbbb /]#
 ```

-So I think being able to freely modify the time in the container would help a lot of people.This would be great for simulating scenarios at specific times.
+So I think being able to freely modify the time in the container would help someone.This would be great for simulating scenarios at specific times.

 # Method